Juan Enrique Segarra-Palmer: Political prisoner

 At the time of his arrest, Segarra-Palmer and the others declared themselves to be combatants in an anti-colonial war against the United States to liberate Puerto Rico from U.S. domination and invoked prisoner of war status.
 They argued that the U.S. courts did not have jurisdiction to try them as criminals and petitioned for their cases to be handed over to an international court that would determine their status.
 The U.S. Government, however, did not recognize their request.

 The sentences received by Segarra-Palmer and the other Nationalists were judged to be "out of proportion to the nationalists' offenses."
 Statistics showed their sentences were almost 20 times greater than sentences for similar offenses by the American population at large.

 In 1999, Segarra-Palmer was one of the Macheteros members whose sentences were commuted by President Bill Clinton.

 For many years, numerous national and international organizations criticized Segarra-Palmer's incarceration categorizing it as political imprisonment.
 President Bill Clinton extended him conditional clemency, which he accepted, and was released in 2004.
-Clinton cited Rev. Desmond Tutu and former President Jimmy Carter as having been influential on his decision to grant Cortes the clemency offer.

-Cases involving the release of other Puerto Rican nationalist prisoners have been categorized as cases of political prisoners in some media.

-In criticizing President Clinton's decision to release the Puerto Rican prisoners, the conservative U.S. Senate Republican Policy Committee also categorized Cortes as a "Puerto Rican Nationalist", echoing a recent Newsweek article.

 In 2006, the United Nations called for the release of the remaining Puerto Rican political prisoners in United States prisons.